Jocelyn B. Smith: Biography

+In 1994 she sang the German version of the theme song from Disney's The Lion King.
+In 1997 she was the German voice of one of the Muses, Thalia, in Disney's Hercules.

 In 1999, the composer Heiner Goebbels invited her to participate as a soloist in his work Surrogate Cities.
 She was at the premiere and subsequent performances in 2001 in Dessau, 2002 Edinburgh and 2003 in Brisbane, Australia and in Lucerne and Berlin – just like, for example, the Berlin Philharmonic.
 (Later performances were with the Royal Philharmonic Orchestra in Scandinavia and Italy.)

 As soprano she appeared in Mikis Theodorakis opera The Metamorphoses of Dionysus, sang duets with Maria Farantouri and released the CD Margarita with his songs.
 At the Berlin commemoration of 11 September 2001 (which was broadcast around the world including CNN) she interpreted the hymn "Amazing Grace".

 In 2006 she performed in a television production with The 12 Cellists of the Berlin Philharmonic.
 In 2008, she performed with Zülfü Livanelis at the Turkish Film Festival in Nuremberg and at the Frankfurt Book Fair.

 She has shown social activism in her work with choirs.
 She offered free singing lessons in a Kreuzberg community and neighborhood center against poverty and social exclusion "Gitschiner 15".
 Since April 2008, with her music project "Higher Love" – children sing for children, she supports the Action Alliance landmine.de and advocates for a worldwide ban on cluster munitions and landmines.
 In July 2008 she founded the non-profit association Yes We Can e.V. which campaigns for the sustainable protection and assistance of victims of war children.
 Yes We Can e.V. is ambassador of beBerlin campaign of 2008.